sequenceiq/slider/src/site/md/architecture.md

 The AM always has the role "master".
 It is a Yarn service, following the YARN lifecycle.

-It supports the addition of sub-services supplied by the provider.
+It supports the addition of sub-services supplied by the provider; these are expected (but not always) processes.